ngoyal78/task_tracker_pro/README.md

 ## Deployment

 The application is configured for deployment on Render with the included `render.yaml` file.
+For detailed deployment instructions, see [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md).

 ## License